-Before embarking on a structural reef restoration project, several considerations should be made to determine whether these methods are appropriate.
+Before embarking on a substrate addition project, several considerations should be made to determine whether these methods are appropriate.
 Restoration projects involving hard structures may be more expensive and riskier than coral gardening and transplantation projects.
 For instance, if not designed and executed properly, structures may break apart or become dislodged during storms.
-However, the use of structures can provide benefits not attainable by coral gardening methods alone, such as speeding up natural recovery processes on a damaged reef or enhancing services likes fisheries production and coastal protection.
+However, the use of substrate structures can provide benefits not attainable by coral gardening methods alone, such as speeding up natural recovery processes on a damaged reef or enhancing services likes fisheries production and coastal protection.
 Planning should include working with local partners, including:

 - Local municipal or governmental agencies to obtain the necessary permits and environmental impact assessments

 - Professionals such as coastal engineers to help in the design and planning process and with constructing artificial structures

 - Local communities to reduce potential impacts to the aesthetics of the area, which may be important for the tourism industry

 While some of these measures might sound daunting, many of these considerations have been well modeled and developed by the coastal engineering sector.
 The design and assessment of low crested submerged breakwaters (i.e., reefs) is a practice developed over many decades.
 Coral reef scientists and managers should work together with engineers to deliver better ecological benefits from these projects.

 Coral reefs are effective breakwaters that dissipate wave energy by breaking waves at the seaward edge.
 As waves move over reefs, the surface of coral reefs causes friction that slows waves down and makes them break or crash.
 Several factors significantly influence the effectiveness of coral reefs to act as breakwaters, ref including:

 - Water depth: reef crests are responsible for dissipating 97% of wave energy on a reef. ref Thus, even small decreases in the height of the reef crest allows higher wave energies to reach shorelines. ref